scs/substrate-api-client/tutorials/api-client-tutorial/substrate-api-client-tutorial.md

 let res_vec = hexstr_to_vec(res_str).unwrap();
 ```

 Naturally, the `utils` module does not have a `hexstr_to_kitty` function, instead we can transform it into a byte vector.
 Now we must decode this vector into a `Kitty`, but neither rust nor substrate does know the structure of our `Kitty`.
-But the metadata does!
+But luckily, the metadata does!
 In the metadata we find that our `Kitty` looks as follows: `Kitty<T::Hash, T::Balance>`.
 Hence, we can define the structure on the client side and tell rust what to decode into. `T::Hash` is again a substrate type alias for a 32 byte array aka `[u8; 32]`.

 ```
 #[derive(Encode, Decode, Debug)]